Trollginate/Trollginate/README.md

-🔥 Hello saar\n
+🔥 Hello saar\
-👨‍🎓 I am professon of Coder Hacker and Reverse\n
+👨‍🎓 I am professon of Coder Hacker and Reverse\
 🇮🇳 Full sapport from india saar